-When it rained, we sat in Mama’s kitchen and listened to old Tante Zoe.
+When it rained, we sat in the kitchen and listened to old Tante Zoe.
 She talked all the time when she was cooking, about what she was making and how she knew how to do it right from the old days.
-If she was making a big dinner for special guests, she’d say why she was serving this because it was something you’d serve, “To the mayor, not the bishop!”
-Then she’d sing and talk to herself, look up, smile and coo like the soft old dove she was and make us molasses butter to put on the morning biscuits.

 Calas (Beignets Riz)

-Add two packets of yeast mixed with a cup of warm water and a tablespoon of sugar to two cups well-cooked rice mashed to pulp.
+Add two packets of yeast mixed with a cup of warm water and a tablespoon of sugar to two cups over-cooked mashed rice.
 Cover and let it work overnight.
-In the morning, add four beaten eggs, a half cup sugar, a teaspoon pure vanilla and hefty pinches of nutmeg, allspice and cinnamon.
-Mix in enough plain flour to make a thick batter and drop by spoonful into very hot oil.
-Dust with powdered sugar while hot, and serve at once.
-Calas don’t keep.
+In the morning, add four beaten eggs, a half cup sugar, a tablespoon of pure vanilla and pinches of nutmeg and allspice.
+Blend in enough plain flour to make a thick batter, and drop by spoonful into very hot oil.
+When browned, drain, dust with powdered sugar.